NickCH-K/CVRoller/README.md

 * LaTeX item types other than cvitem
 * LaTeX themes and most options for those themes
 * LaTeX PDF processors other than pdflatex
+* Input files that have various different encodings

 Small Fixes/Features to Come
 --------------------